Rehabilitation after injury, leg massage for female patientPin it

 According to Pat Archer in Therapeutic Massage in Athletes, “The exudates in damaged tissue are protein-rich edema, and the presence of these proteins increases oncotic interstitial pressure, leading to secondary edema formation.
 To control secondary edema, the proteins must be removed from the interstitium since they cannot be reabsorbed by the capillaries.
 The only way to do so is to improve edema uptake through the lymphatic system.”

-Thus, adding lymphatic drainage massage to the standard R.I.C.E. protocol will keep swelling to a minimum.
+Thus, adding lymphatic drainage massage or gentle manual lymphatic techniques to the standard R.I.C.E. protocol will keep swelling to a minimum.
 By reducing swelling, the person receiving lymphatic drainage massage will have less hematoma organization and fewer repair fibers invading healthy tissues.
 By limiting these physiological processes, the healing time for an acute injury can be shortened.

 In addition, lymphatic drainage works with ice to reduce pain by interrupting the pain-spasm-pain cycle.
 This can be explained via two mechanisms: